glyph345-debug/sunone_aimbot/README.md

 <br></br>
 - To launch the aimbot after all installations, start run_ai.bat or type `py run.py`.

-# Use the new C++ version of the AI-Aimbot!
-- [Sunone_aimbot_cpp](https://github.com/SunOner/sunone_aimbot_cpp): The Python version is good, but C++ is even better.
-It has an overlay, is faster, and much more.
-Currently, it is updated much more frequently than the Python version.
-It's better to use the C++ version.

 ## Working environment:
 <table>
   <thead><tr><th>Windows</th><td>10 and 11(priority)</td></thead>